VIDEO: A selection of Greater Victoria’s top stories - BC Local News

-The SD63 strike officially ended with the union’s vote to accept the latest agreement.
+Sensitive Santa will bring holiday cheer to Tillicum Centre for those who need quieter time with Santa.
 For more information on this story, click here.

-The winners of Habitat for Humanity Victoria’s Gingerbread Showcase have been announced.
+Ultra-marathon swimmer, Susan Simmons, proposes the ocean swim challenge.
+The challenge shines a spotlight on her rejection of the possible Crystal Pool closure.
 For more information on this story, click here.

-A new gay pub will open in Victoria in the new year.
+The Grinch is helping deck the halls for Sidney’s holiday season after being enlisted by the Sidney Parks Department.
 For more information on this story, click here.

 To have your videos featured on VVN, send your content to VVN@blackpress.ca.